 Say polpette, Italian polpette 🙂

-Two years ago, when I moved in with my boyfriend, we didn’t have kitchen in our apartment.
+Two years ago, when I moved in with my boyfriend, we didn’t have a kitchen in our apartment.
 We ate all our meals prepared by my suocera (mother in law in Italian).
 And we ate so much food, maybe even a bit too much.

 I’m saying that after I have rounded myself with extra 20 kg.
 It was not her fault… I simply couldn’t resist her food.
 Even when I was full, I would find the space for that extra bite. 🙂